The Mondragon Cooperative CDP8 in action

-The following is a case study describing some aspects of the worker-owned Mondragon cooperative ecosystem in the Basque region of Spain.
-Mondragon is a living, thriving example of a large network of organisations that perform highly complementary and cooperative functions.
-It is founded in strong social purposes illustrated by its tagline “Humanity at work” (CDP1), it is highly egalitarian (CDP2; see the quote below), it involves a highly democratic approach to decision making based around “one person, one vote” (CDP3) and a sophisticated system to represent front line workers’ views throughout the network as well as extensive knowledge sharing through educational institutions (CDP4) which extend into a valuing of “learning by doing” where people are strongly reinforced for participation and cooperation (CDP5).
+It is founded on strong social purposes illustrated by its tagline “Humanity at work” (CDP1), it is highly egalitarian (CDP2; see the quote below), it involves a highly democratic approach to decision making based around “one person, one vote” (CDP3) and a sophisticated system to represent front line workers’ views throughout the network as well as extensive knowledge sharing through educational institutions (CDP4) which extend into a valuing of “learning by doing” where people are strongly reinforced for participation and cooperation (CDP5).

 Mondragon proves that old tropes about having to be self-interested in order to be productive are simply false.
-Its existence demonstrates that we could, with just a slight twist in history, have been living in a much more kind and cooperative world that values people over greed, is sustainable and respects our everybody’s humanity.
-I was particularly struck by these two quotes from the report.
-First, a women describes what she feels in the town of Mondragon:
+Its existence demonstrates that we could, with just a slight twist in history, have been living in a much more kind and cooperative world that values people over greed is sustainable and respects everybody’s humanity.
+I was particularly struck by this quote from the report where a woman describes what she feels in the town of Mondragon: